aaronsaray/aaronsaray.com/_posts/2009-04-28-flash-of-unstyled-content-in-firefox-3.markdown

 - html
 - javascript
 ---
 So I've heard of the [Flash of Unstyled Content](http://bluerobot.com/web/css/fouc.asp/) before - but never really had this problem.
-I always use a LINK tag for my stylesheets.
+I always use a `link` tag for my stylesheets.

-However, I just ran into it today - in FireFox even with a LINK tag...
+However, I just ran into it today - in FireFox even with a `link` tag...

 ### Fixing Flash of Unstyled Content in Firefox